 Students and employees are entitled to an employment and educational environment that is free of discriminatory harassment.
 Discriminatory harassment constitutes a form of discrimination that is prohibited by this Policy.
-Discriminatory harassment is defined as unwelcome conduct by any member or group of the community on the basis of actual or perceived membership in a class protected by policy (see Section 2.01 Policy on Nondiscrimination above) or law.
+Discriminatory harassment is defined as unwelcome conduct by any member or group of the community on the basis of actual or perceived membership in a class protected by this policy (see Section 2.01 Policy on Nondiscrimination above) or law when it creates a hostile environment.